Key takeaways

 What is a bear market?

-A bear market happens after the market declines by 20% or more from a recent peak.
-This type of market can take hold when the economy starts to weaken, as experienced during the early years of the COVID-19 pandemic.
+A bear market happens when the market declines by 20% or more from a recent peak.
+Bear markets often take hold when economic conditions weaken.

 Bull market vs. bear market